-Candidates will meet at 0700hrs where they will leave their cars and receive a final brief and kit check.
+Candidates will meet at 0800hrs where they will leave their cars and receive a final brief and kit check.
 Anything they do not wish to carry with them for the event should be left in their cars.
 Valuables should not be left in vehicles.
-Candidates will be moved to the start location (Rodman ATV Trailhead) on a coach at 08:00.

-Once at the start point, candidates will be released and navigate south along the world famous Florida Trail and attempt to complete the course within 24 hours.
+Once the GBF Staff have checked everyone's kit, candidates will be released and navigate south along the world famous Florida Trail and attempt to complete the course within 24 hours.

-There will be checkpoint locations every 15+/- miles with water and basic food.
+There will be checkpoint locations every 15+/- miles with water and basic food (bananas, cookies etc).
 Candidates will also be able to VW (voluntarily withdraw) at these checkpoints.

-At the finish (Palermo Pizza), candidates will receive their free pizza and beer.
+At the finish (Palermo Pizza), candidates will receive pizza and beer.
 Candidates finishing in under 24 hours will also earn the highly sought-after 'GBF Operation OCALA' dog tags.

 - Dress.
 Candidates are reminded this is a 24 hour event covering significant distance.
 Changes of clothes may be desired and spare socks are essential.
 Hats, sunglasses, long-sleeved shirts and long pants are recommended.
 Wet weather gear is also advised.

 The list below is a mandatory kit list and must be with you on the route.
 Failure to produce the following items during the final kit check may result in GBF staff refusing to let you start, with no refund in costs.

 - Hydration bladder(s) (minimum 1 gallon or 4 litres)